Judiciary of Italy: Courts

 The two main courts foreseen by the Italian Constitution are the Corte Suprema di Cassazione and the Consiglio di Stato.
 The former operates within the judiciary framework, particularly guided by the principles set forth in Article 111 of the Constitution, functioning as Italy's apex court in the system of appeals.
 This court is mandated by law to ensure the exact and uniform application of the law in disputes pending before Italian courts, exclusive of fact-related issues.
 However, as per Article 101 of the Constitution, which states, "The justice is administered in the name of the people.
 Judges are subject only to the law," the decisions of the Corte Suprema di Cassazione, while highly authoritative and persuasive, do not have formal binding precedent.
 In reality, the principles set forth by this court bind the court where a case is remanded and, to some extent, inform the application of the interpreted provisions in similar future cases.

 The Consiglio di Stato, explicitly referred to in Article 100 of the Constitution, fulfills a twofold role.
 It acts as an advisory body to the executive, ensuring lawful administrative action, and as an administrative court, it protects citizens' rights against public administration, ensuring that administrative decisions comply with legal standards.
-In the Italian legal system, the Consiglio di Stato (en.
-Council of State) is a body of constitutional significance.
+In the Italian legal system, the Consiglio di Stato (Council of State) is a body of constitutional significance.
 As per Article 103 of the Constitution, the Consiglio di Stato must remain neutral vis-à-vis the Italian public administration.

 Procedural principles

 The Constitution articulates several principles that define the judiciary's legal framework and prerogatives.
 Judges must be predetermined by law, as mandated by Article 25, ensuring that no judge is specially appointed to a case, thereby safeguarding judicial impartiality.
 Moreover, Article 102 paragraph 2 prohibits the establishment of extraordinary or special tribunals, reinforcing the judiciary's consistency and independence.
 The Italian judiciary has also authority over the Italian judicial police, integrating its role in the enforcement of law and order within the Italian legal system.